SakuraaDevelopment/scm_uc/README.md

-# ur not slick blud :3
+# erm what the sigma!